jfuentesa/iimserver/README.md

 - **Network Accessibility**: The server is accessible through the organization's network using a valid IP address specific to the network it operates in.

-- **Node Monitoring Configuration**: The server is configured to monitor network nodes, including the installation and setup of required plugins for monitoring different services and resources on the nodes.

 - **Alert Detection and Notification**: The server is capable of detecting and properly notifying alerts and issues detected on network nodes.
 It ensures timely notification of any problems or anomalies.

 - **Monitoring Log**: A comprehensive monitoring log is maintained by the server, recording all relevant information related to node monitoring, including alerts, issues, and node statuses.

-- **Database Integration**: The server is properly configured and connected to a functioning database, ensuring seamless integration with the web platform.

-- **Node Management**: The server provides functionalities to manage and maintain the list of network nodes, allowing easy addition, editing, and removal of nodes.
+- **API Nodes Management**: The server provides API functionalities to manage and maintain the list of network nodes, allowing easy addition, editing, and removal of nodes.

-- **Plugin Support**: Supported plugins are stored and configured correctly, enabling effective monitoring of various services and resources on network nodes.
+- **Plugin Support**: Supported plugins enables effective monitoring of various services and resources on network nodes.

+- **Node Features**: The nodes includes two features: 'Public' and 'Disabled'.
+The 'Public' feature allows you to designate specific nodes as public, making them visible in a convenient public list.
+This is useful when you want to share certain node information with others.
+On the other hand, the 'Disabled' feature allows you to activate or deactivate nodes, preventing their monitoring.
+This can be beneficial when you want to temporarily exclude certain nodes from monitoring or when performing maintenance tasks.

 ## Requirements